whiteheaddmark/ngData-Architecture/iterations/Iteration0.md

 <div align="center">Figure 5 Template Method code snippet.</div>
 </br>
-The idea is to translate the general structure of the solver framework into a template method where the framework components comprise the steps in the framework algorithm.
+The key idea is to translate the general structure of the solver framework into a template method where the framework components comprise the steps in the framework algorithm.
 The CASA API would provide a set of stateless functions representing primitive operations.
 <p align="center">
   <img src="https://github.com/whiteheaddmark/ngData-Architecture/blob/master/images/Solver-Specialization.png?raw=true">
 </p>